-FSI -023 Grammar for Communication III - 4 Units
+FSI-023 Grammar for Communication III - 4 Units

-PREREQUISITE: ESL-022 (formerly ESL-021 and ESL-929), or a level three placement on the ESL placement test.
+PREREQUISITE: ESL-022 or a level three placement on the ESL placement test; or an ENGL-070 placement on the ESL placement test

 (Formerly ESL-022) This is the third of a four-semester grammar sequence.
 This intermediate third level builds on the skills learned in level two.
 This course will help you clearly understand and appropriately use a selection of English language grammar points.
 Learn through guided discovery, focused analysis, controlled practice, and personalized interaction, and develop your ability and confidence to listen, speak, read and write at an intermediate level.
 SC